nrfconnect/sdk-nrf/doc/nrf/external_comp/bt_fast_pair.rst

 The beacon clock is used to calculate the Ephemeral Identifier (EID), which is a part of the FMDN advertising payload.
 Seekers identify and track the provisioned Provider by analyzing the broadcasted EIDs in the advertising frames.
 Performing frequent system reboots or staying in the turned off state (for example, System OFF) may cause the clock drift to accumulate overtime.
-If the clock drift is too high, the Provider EID encoded in the FMDN advertising payload becomes unidentifable to Seeker devices.
+If the clock drift is too high, the Provider EID encoded in the FMDN advertising payload becomes unidentifiable to Seeker devices.

 When you disable the FMDN extension using the :c:func:`bt_fast_pair_disable` function, the beacon clock service also gets terminated.
 As a result, the clock information is no longer updated in the non-volatile memory.